DannyBen/bashly/README.md

 # Specify the array of subcommands to generate.
 # Each subcommand will have its own args and flags.
-# If this is provided, you cannot provide flags or args for the main script.
+# If this is provided, you cannot specify flags or args.
 commands:
 - ...

 # Specify the array of positional arguments this script needs.
-# If this is provided, then you cannot provide commands for the main script.
+# If this is provided, then you cannot specify commands.
 args:
 - ...

 # Specify the array of option flags this script needs.
-# If this is provided, then you cannot provide commands for the main script.
+# If this is provided, then you cannot specify commands.
 flags:
 - ...
 ```